kalgynirae/lumeh.org/pages/wiki/linux/bash-configuration.md

 </code></pre>
 </figure>

+Here are some of the ways you can lose history while using the default history
+file:

+* by running `bash --noprofile --norc` (which you might reasonably do if you’re trying to check Bash’s out-of-the-box behavior).
+* by configuring your history settings in <span class=path>.bashrc</span> but forgetting to source that from <span class=path>.bash_profile</span>.

-**Explanation:** Bash’s default behavior is to keep only 500 entries in the history file.
-If you run Bash without loading your personal configs, Bash will truncate the history file to 500 entries when it starts.
-Putting your history file at a nonstandard path ensures that Bash can touch your history file only if it has also loaded your other history settings.
+Each of these causes Bash to start with its default settings, and the default behavior is to immediately truncate the history file to 500 entries.
+By keeping your history in a nonstandard file, you ensure that Bash will only touch your history file when it has also loaded your other history settings.
+If you start Bash in a way that doesn’t load your settings, it will use the default history file, not your custom one.

 ### Save more history